Summer Internship Program: Greene County

 3. How will the intern learn about the breadth of VCE and our various program areas?

 Through 4-H, the intern will have the opportunity to attend 4-H Congress and 4-H Summer Camp, as well as selectively work with summer programming and club management.
-The intern will be encouraged to attend and assist with ANR and FCS programming within the county, as well as within the planning district and will be encouraged to shadow agents and staff in other units.
+The intern will be encouraged to attend and assist with ANR, FCS and Community Viability Programming within the county, as well as within the planning district and will be encouraged to shadow agents and staff in other units.
 The intern would also be encouraged to collaborate with other summer interns in the planning district on programs that could benefit a larger area.
 The intern would also be assisting agents with the unit plan of work.
-In Greene this would mean working on interdisciplinary farm-to-fable such as the Local Foods Challenge and other programs and increasing community awareness of Extension resources.
+In Greene this would mean working on interdisciplinary Farm-to-Table programs and increasing community awareness of Extension Resources.